aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-spec-intro.md

 - Run migrations and deployment steps
 - Commit and push changes

 This is not a hypothetical.
-It is the default trajectory of coding agents and “autonomous developer” tooling.
+It is the default trajectory of coding agents and "autonomous developer" tooling.

 The problem is that the approval mechanisms we use today are not built for this reality.

 ### 1.1 What is wrong with current approvals

-Most “approvals” today are:
+Most "approvals" today are:

 1. **UI-based confirmations**
    A click in an IDE panel is not a security boundary.
 It is not a verifiable authorization token.

 2. **Not bound to exact execution payloads**
-   A human might approve “run tests” but the system might execute a different command, or the command might be modified after review.
+   A human might approve "run tests" but the system might execute a different command, or the command might be modified after review.

 3. **Not cryptographic**
    Without signatures and hashes, there is no tamper-evident binding between what was reviewed and what actually executed.